deltxprt/go-hass-display-switch/README.md

 You need to have [`ddccontrol`]("https://github.com/ddccontrol/ddccontrol?tab=readme-ov-file") installed

+## Installation

+Download the latest package in the [release page](https://github.com/deltxprt/go-hass-display-switch/releases)

 ## Configuration

 the program only needs 2 parameters:

 1. url:
-    Format: mqtt://username:password@homeassistant.example.com:1883/topic
+    - Format: `mqtt://username:password@homeassistant.example.com:1883/topic`
 2. Device:
-    Format: /dev/i2c-2
+    - Format: /dev/i2c-2
-    Hint: using `ddccontrol -p` will show the i2c path of the display you wish to control
+    - Hint: using `ddccontrol -p` will show the i2c path of the display you wish to control

 ## Adhoc usage